-Having skin-to-skin contact is incredibly nurturing for your newborn – and whatever you put on your babies skin should be just as supportive.
+Having skin-to-skin contact is incredibly nurturing for your newborn – and whatever you put on your baby’s skin should be just as supportive.
 This is why you want to choose products that care for your child as much as you do, particularly when it comes to nappies.
-Huggies Ultra Dry Nappies are ones that you can trust.
-With bubbles of softness to instantly absorb wetness, new modern-look packaging and an even softer outer cover, they’re still the same great product that you’ve come to know and love.
+Lovekins Nappies are super absorbent, extra breathable, and made with Australian cotton, providing a layer of comfort for your baby’s delicate skin.

 Calming right down